-Report Ref Risk Area Finding Recommendation Priority Management Comments Implementati on Timetable (dd/mm/yy) Responsible Officer (Job Title) 2 Directed compliant. whether to continue with a manual system, action be taken to ensure files are GDPR compliant, including marking files subject to GDPR review.
-2 Dependent on the outcome of the above point, this will be considered should the paper based files remain.
+Report Ref Risk Area Finding Recommendation Priority Management Comments Implementati on Timetable (dd/mm/yy) Responsible Officer (Job Title) 2 Directed A review has not been undertaken on the hard copy personnel files to ensure that these files are GDPR compliant.
+Where individuals are referred to occupational health, a GDPR review is undertaken on the personnel files, although the files are not marked to provide a record of this review.
+The hard copy personnel files are stored in filing cabinets.
+Management have identified that the filing cabinets are not fire resistant.
+Consideration was given to replacing the cabinets and quotes were obtained.
+Management decided that a preferred investment of the money would be on procuring an electronic software package, to retain records electronically, become GDPR compliant and manage the service more effectively. whether to continue with a manual system, action be taken to ensure files are GDPR compliant, including marking files subject to GDPR review.
+Dependent on the outcome of the above point, this will be considered should the paper based files remain.
 31/12/2019 Head of Workplace Health, Safety and Wellbeing